tahakiziltepe/tahakiziltepe/README.md

 🔭 I am working as a data analyst.
 I have hands on experience in SQL and Python.
 In addition to data libraries, I've created a web site project with Django, written scripts by using RESTful APIs and used DB connection libraries.
 <br>
 🌱 Software development is my passion.
 I prefer to enhance my back-end skills initially.
-I'm currently learning Java by sticking to courses and practicing.
+I'm currently learning Java by following courses and practicing.
 Also, I regularly solve problems with Java on LeetCode in order to improve my Data Structures and Algorithms knowledge.
 <br>
 ### My Current Backlog:
 - DS & Algorithm Practices with Java, Python and C# (Happening...)